The Orissa (Alteration of Name) Act, 2011

 The Orissa (Alteration of Name) Act, 2011 is an Act of Parliament of India to alter the name of State of Orissa by substituting Orissa with Odisha.

 History

-Due to decolonization after British rule, the names of several states and cities in India have been changed.
+Following decolonization at the end of British rule, the names of several states and cities in India have been changed.
 Based on the demands of the civil society, the government of Odisha decided to revert some local names to their original ones.
 The Constitution of India and several other legal documents were drafted with the changed names for which it was necessary for a process of legal enactment.
-The State Cabinet approved for the move in June 2008 and the government of Odisha passed a resolution in the state assembly in August 2008 for the purpose and sent it for Center's approval.
+The State Cabinet approved the move in June 2008 and the government of Odisha passed a resolution in the state assembly in August 2008 for the purpose and sent it for the Center's approval.
 The bill having been passed in both the houses of the Parliament, the enactment of the legislation has been assented by the President of India.